alchemycodelab/alchemy-student-projects/June-2022-Cohort/June-2022-04-Express.md

 > Description
 >
-> > This project is meant to explore data relationships when pulling from an api through the process of users creating decks of magic cards.
+> > This project is meant to explore data relationships when pulling from an API through the process of users creating decks of magic cards.
 In theory it could also extend the ability to build and store decks to third party fan sites for specific formats who connect to our backend.